course-details-portlet

 Lectures: 30 hours

-Group work with discussions in plenum
+Group work with presentation and discussions in plenum

 Group work and presentation need to be approved before exam